yevrah/mac-setup/README.md

 In the `setup.sh` simply add `echo "hello world"` as a quick test, commit, push and test with:

     $ curl https://raw.githubusercontent.com/yevrah/mac-setup/master/setup.sh | /bin/bash
+      % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current Dload  Upload   Total   Spent    Left  Speed
+        100    20  100    20    0     0     59      0 --:--:-- --:--:-- --:--:--    59
+        hello world

+> This step has been tagged in https://github.com/yevrah/mac-setup/tree/v0.1

+Thats a little versbose, so let's cleanup the curl script.
+Well add some additional flags to make curl a little more silent.
+Specifically `-sS` which forces silent mode (`-s`), the `S` option when combined with silent mode shows errors.

+    $ curl -sS https://raw.githubusercontent.com/yevrah/mac-setup/master/setup.sh | /bin/bash
+    hello world

+Let's also clean up the bash file and make it a little more debug friendly.

+    ```bash
+    #!/bin/bash
+    set -x

+    echo "Mac Mojave Automated Setup"
+    ```

+The `set -x` prints out all commands as they run for the purposes of debugging our script.
+It is also worthwhile to make it executable with `chmod a+x setup.sh`.
+This allows us to run the setup using `./setup.sh` for the sake of convenience.